Inflation in Saudi Arabia

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-The Purchasing Managers’ Index (PMI), produced by IHS Markit, increased to 50.7 in September from 48.8 in August.
+The Purchasing Managers’ Index (PMI), produced by IHS Markit, came in at 54.1 in August, which was down from July’s 55.8.

-The economy contracted 7.0% on an annual basis in the second quarter, after dipping 1.0% in the first quarter.
+A flash estimate showed the economy grew 1.5% on an annual basis in the second quarter, after contracting 3.0% in the first quarter.